PN-secure/Python_simple_RSA_implementation/README.md

 # RSA Implementation in Python

 ## Overview
-This is a Python implementation of the RSA cryptographic algorithm, including key generation, encryption, decryption, signing, and verification.
+This is a Python implementation of the RSA cryptographic algorithm, including key generation, encryption, decryption.
 The implementation uses the Miller-Rabin primality test to generate large prime numbers securely.

 ## Features
 - Secure random prime generation using Miller-Rabin primality test